The Cost of Enterprise AI Governance: Cost Components and Budget Considerations

 Then the governance questions start arriving.
 Who monitors model behaviour after go-live?
 What tooling is needed for audit logging?
 Who owns the compliance review when a model update occurs?
 How much does the staging environment cost?

-This article is written for IT leaders, finance professionals, and procurement managers in Australian organisations who are building the financial case for enterprise AI and need to understand what governance actually costs to operate.
+This article is written for IT leaders, finance professionals, and procurement managers in Australian organisations who are building the financial case for enterprise AI and want to understand what governance actually costs to operate.

 Why Governance Cost Is Systematically Underestimated